This post contains affiliate links.

 Powdered Buttermilk

 You can buy powdered, dehydrated buttermilk and return it to a liquid state by adding water, per the instructions on the package.
 The typical proportion for this should be 1 cup of water to ¼ cup of powdered buttermilk.
-Don’t make the buttermilk and add it to your recipe.
-Instead add the powdered buttermilk to other dry ingredients and stir it in.
-Similarly, add the water to other liquid ingredients and add them to the recipe all together.
+We recommend that you do not make the buttermilk and add it to your recipe.
+Instead, add the powdered buttermilk to other dry ingredients and stir it in.
+Similarly, add the water to other liquid ingredients and add them to the recipe altogether.

 Kefir